Austin Roe: Work as spy

 Roe and Hawkins passed the messages from New York City to operative Caleb Brewster on Long Island.
 Brewster would take them across the Sound to Tallmadge at Fairfield, Connecticut.
 From there, Tallmadge forwarded the messages to Washington.

 Roe served the Culper spy ring as a courier by secretly relaying its messages beginning in early 1779.
-He claimed to be conducting business as a merchant in order to avoid suspicion and pass through the British check-points.
+He claimed to be conducting business as a merchant in order to avoid suspicion and pass through the British checkpoints.
 Roe became the sole dispatch carrier for the ring after July 1779, when Tallmadge gave Roe–but not Hawkins–a code number in his code index.
 Hawkins increasing paranoia had led him to abandon the mission at that time.

 In historical records

 Because Roe traveled over 1000 miles on horseback performing his missions during the war, he has been called the "Paul Revere of Long Island."
 In 2015, a letter written by loyalist soldier Nehemiah Marks to Adjutant General Oliver De Lancey, head of British Army Intelligence following Major John Andre’s capture and execution, was uncovered.
-The document contained information that brothers Nathaniel and Phillip Roe were part of the "Long Island spy network," but the allegations were neither investigated nor acted upon.
+The document contained information that brothers Nathaniel and Philip Roe were part of the "Long Island spy network," but the allegations were neither investigated nor acted upon.